openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 Minimum delay, in seconds, between the moment a scheduled mass upgrade is created and its ``scheduled_at`` time.
-A schedule closer than this is rejected with *The scheduled time must be at least 10 minutes in the future.*; the floor keeps a schedule from slipping past before the scanner runs again.
+A schedule closer than this is rejected; the floor keeps a schedule from slipping past before the scanner runs again.
+The validation bound and its error message are derived from the configured value: with the default of 600 seconds the message reads *The scheduled time must be at least 10 minutes in the future.*

 ``OPENWISP_FIRMWARE_UPGRADER_SCHEDULE_MAX_HORIZON``
 ---------------------------------------------------